 And as if the more than half a million real-life murders a year around the globe (some 17,000 in 2010 in the United States alone) somehow constituted a lack of violent death, fiction novels add a never-ending supply of made-up stories of murder

-It’s 1941.
-Worldly news dominates of the war in Europe and before the year is over, Pearl Harbor is attacked and the decision of the United States to remain neutral would change with the declaration of war on Japan.
-Franklin D. Roosevelt, as President of the United States, signs the GI Bill of Rights.
-The pleas for arms by Winston Churchill of England are delivered and towards the end of the year, Hitler would take complete command over the German Army.
+It was 1941.
+Worldly news dominates the war in Europe and before the close of the year, Pearl Harbor is attacked and the decision of the United States to remain neutral would change with the declaration of war on Japan.
+Then-President Franklin D. Roosevelt signed the GI Bill of Rights.
+The pleas for arms by Winston Churchill of England are delivered and soon Adolph Hitler would take complete command over the German Army.

-Prior to the United States’ declaration of war, however, life is happening in the states.
-Under the artful direction of Orson Welles, “Citizen Kane” is released, as well as the popular children’s animated presentation of “Dumbo.”
-Movie drive-ins are becoming popular and music composer, Glenn Miller, records “Chattanooga Choo Choo.”
-The Academy Awards copyrights the Oscar statuette and NBC Channel 3 starts broadcasting out of Philadelphia.
-From the sports scene, the PGA establishes the Golf Hall of Fame, Joe DiMaggio is on a hitting streak, tennis player, Bobby Riggs, turns pro, and the Chicago Bears win the NFL Championship.
+Prior to the United States’ declaration of war, however, life was happening in the states.
+Under the artful direction of Orson Welles, “Citizen Kane” was released, as well as the popular children’s animated presentation of “Dumbo.”
+Movie drive-ins became popular and music composer, Glenn Miller, recorded “Chattanooga Choo Choo.”
+The Academy Awards copyrighted the Oscar statuette and NBC Channel 3 started broadcasting out of Philadelphia.
+From the sports scene, the PGA established the Golf Hall of Fame, Joe DiMaggio was on a hitting streak, tennis player, Bobby Riggs, turned pro, and the Chicago Bears won the NFL Championship.

 It was an era when new houses could be purchased for under $5,000 and the cost of gasoline was around 12 cents a gallon.
 The average annual income was $1,750 and the average cost for a new car was $850.
 Although television sets were on the market, a lot of them were not sold in 1941.

-In Kansas City, the Supreme Court hands down its judgment to Thomas J. Pendergast and his “associates.”
+In Kansas City, the Supreme Court handed down judgment against Thomas J. Pendergast and his “associates.”
 Pendergast was described as a political “boss” with dictatorial powers.
-Other cities have also had their experiences with such “bosses,” but a massive clean up process in Kansas City had been undertaken from top to the bottom of its corruption.
+Other cities had also had their experiences with such “bosses,” but a massive clean-up process in Kansas City was undertaken from top to bottom of its corruption.

-In March 1941, less than 15 minutes away from Loose Park, stands a house on Rockhill Road in which a killer viciously took the life of young Leila Adele Welsh.
-Everyone who read the newspapers learned of this horrendous crime across the country.
+In March 1941, less than 15 minutes away from Loose Park, a house still stands on Rockhill Road in which a killer horrifically took the life of young Leila Adele Welsh.
+Everyone who read the newspapers learned of this crime across the country.

 The Black Dahlia In Hollywood Forum

-My first learning there were discussions about Leila's murder on the internet was through a search for "Welsh" which was discovered on The Black Dahlia in Hollywood Forum.
-Here, viewers will learn that "Dorothy" Welsh is really "Leila" Welsh.
-There was also mention of "Claude" which was also a name that Leila's brother, George W. Welsh, Jr., had been referenced in other articles.
-Her brother is an important figure because he was accused, arrested and acquitted of her murder.
+My first research revealed discussions about Leila's murder on the internet by searching for "Welsh" which was discovered on the website, The Black Dahlia in Hollywood Forum.
+Here, viewers could learn that "Dorothy" Welsh is really "Leila" Welsh.
+There was also mention of "Claude" which was another name associated with Leila's brother, George W. Welsh, Jr., and who had been referenced in other articles.
+Leila's brother is an important figure because he was accused, arrested, and tried and acquitted of his sister's murder.